 I used a tutorial from Rebekah Payne to make these opulent faceted beads with some old crumbly translucent clay, some black clay, and some gold paint.
 Kathy from Flowertown Originals had a slightly different twist on the same tutorial when she made these square mosaic beads.
 Kathy then discovered these great multi-colored stripes when she was softening some more old clay.
 So she used that clay to make these really great striped beads.

 There is a tool called the NeverKnead.
 It’s a modified arbor press that is used to smash polymer clay, allowing you to condition it without hurting your hands.
 It’s not a substitute for a pasta machine, but it does allow you to condition and mix clay, or add softener, without as much hand fatigue.
 You can read a great review of the NeverKnead on Kater’s Acres.
-Katie bought hers in yellow to match Parker, her little character that she makes.
+You can see my modified arbor press here.

 My Favorite Solution: How I soften hard polymer clay

 So what is my favorite way to soften hard polymer clay?
 I am an impatient person, so my solution is to put the clay in a specially dedicated “old clay” shoebox, grab my purse and keys, and go to the craft store.
+Even better, I order my clay online from trusted suppliers.
 It is surprisingly effective at producing soft clay. 🙂 Life is short.
 I don’t like hard clay.
 I know, I know, some of you find it meditative to spend time working with it.
 But I rarely take the time for it.
 Have a great day everyone, and thank you Tondy for a fantastic question.
 Happy Claying!

 There's more by email!